Chart Color Schemes

 Population

-Population growth drivers in Rockingham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Rockingham are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Rockingham's population is 18,597 as of November 2025.
-This figure reflects a growth of 2,186 people since the 2021 Census, which reported a population of 16,411.
-The increase was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-This results in a density ratio of 520 persons per square kilometer.
-Rockingham's growth rate of 13.3% since the 2021 census exceeded the national average of 8.9%.
-Interstate migration contributed approximately 61.7% of overall population gains during recent periods.
+This figure shows an increase of 2,186 people (13.3%) since the 2021 Census, which recorded a population of 16,411.
+The change is inferred from ABS's estimated resident population of 18,463 in June 2024 and an additional 146 validated new addresses post-Census date.
+This results in a population density ratio of 520 persons per square kilometer.
+Rockingham's growth rate exceeded the national average (8.9%) since the 2021 Census, indicating it as a region leader in population growth.
+Interstate migration contributed approximately 61.7% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for Rockingham, with an expected increase of 3,881 persons to 2041, reflecting a total increase of 20.1% over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS's Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for the area, with an expected increase of 3,881 persons to 2041, reflecting a total increase of 20.1% over the 17-year period.

 Frequently Asked Questions - Population